paulross/PyCppContainers/docs/sphinx/source/introduction.rst

    * - ``dict``
      - ``std::unordered_map``

-The number of conversion functions is worse than the cartesian product of the types and containers.
-In the case of a dict the types can appear as either a key or a value.
+The number of conversion functions is worse than the cartesian product of the types and containers as in the case of a dict the types can appear as either a key or a value.

-For example for unary containers (``tuple``, ``list``, ``set``, ``frozenset``) there are four containers with four types.
-Each container/type combination requires two functions to give two way conversion from Python to C++ and back.
-Thus 4 (containers) * 4 (types) * 2 (way conversion) = 32 functions required.

-For ``dict`` there are four types but the key and the value can be either so 16 possible variations (any 2 out of 4, as given by ``itertools.product('ABCD', repeat=2)``).
-With two way conversion this means 32 conversion functions.

-Thus the combination of these types and containers would require 64 conversion functions to write, document and debug.
+The tables above would normally require 64 conversion functions to be written, tested and documented [#]_ .

-The aim of this project is to reduce this amount of code to a manageable level, namely 6 hand written functions to cover all these cases.

-It uses a mix of C++ templates and code generators to achieve this.
+The project uses a mix of C++ templates and code generators to reduce this number to six hand written functions.
-The result is a few small functions for objects and a pair of hand written templates for each container.
-As lists and tuples are very similar the code is reduced even further.

-The only hand written code that needs to be maintained is for the two-way conversions for any type are:

-* Two C++ templates for Python ``tuple`` and ``list`` two way conversions for all types.
+* Two C++ templates for Python ``tuple`` / ``list`` two way conversions for all types.
-* Two C++ templates for Python ``set`` and ``frozenset`` two way conversions for all types.
+* Two C++ templates for Python ``set`` / ``frozenset`` two way conversions for all types.
 * Two C++ templates for Python ``dict`` two way conversions for all types combinations.

-This reduces the number of maintained functions from 64 down to 6.
-Then a Python script is used to generate the C++ code that declares and defines all 64 specialised functions.
+These templates are fairly simple and comprehensible and, for simplicity, code generation via a Python script is used to create the extensive number of final functions.
-This code generation script means it requires minimal work to add further types or containers.

 Hand Written Functions
 =============================